vipulnaik/working-drafts/eaf/my-q1-2019-ea-hotel-donation.md

   Wong's
   [comment](https://forum.effectivealtruism.org/posts/ek299LpWZvWuoNeeg/usd100-prize-to-best-argument-against-donating-to-the-ea#WhZ8JQ2Dwsj5r4jvL)).

-* Challenging the specific accomplishments so far: The specifics that we have of the EA Hotel residents and their outputs is not yet strong enough evidence that the EA Hotel can generate significant value.
+* *Challenging the specific accomplishments so far*: The specifics that we have of the EA Hotel residents and their outputs is not yet strong enough evidence that the EA Hotel can generate significant value.
 However, if in the future, much more high-value stuff comes